fingent-corp/gateway-prestashop-mastercard-module/README.md

 Versions v1.3.7
 - The refund is failing if the Gateway Order ID Prefix field is longer than 41.
-- It's impossible to void authorised transaction on newest versions of PrestaShop.
+- It's impossible to void authorized transactions on the newest versions of PrestaShop.
 - Admin is redirected to the Order Listing instead of the Order View page after actions produced by the module.

 Version v1.3.8